ibm-cloud-docs/vpc/file_storage_vpc_view.md

 # Viewing file shares and mount targets
 {: #file-storage-view}

 View all file shares and mount targets by using the UI, CLI, or API.
-Also view details of a single file share or mount target.
+Also, view details of a single file share or mount target.
 {:shortdesc}

 File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
 Contact your IBM Sales representative if you are interested in getting access.